 The Group always recognises lifetime ECL for trade receivables.
-The ECL on trade debtors with significant balances that are credit-impaired are assessed individually.
-The ECL on the remaining trade debtors are assessed based on collective assessment with reference to loss patterns as reflected in the debtors' historical payment pattern.
+The ECL on these assets are assessed based on collective assessment with reference to loss patterns as reflected in the debtors' historical payment pattern.
+Trade debtors with significant balances that are credit-impaired are assessed for impairment individually.